w3c/did-wg/index.md

 reassures their fears.
 Members of the DID Working Group have received a substantive number of texts and emails since Apple, Google, and Mozilla's formal objections, primarily due to the way they were raised and how they're being processed.
+That said, the same could be levied against the organizations supporting the publication of DIDs as a global standard.
+They too have commercial interests.
+The concern is ensuring that everyone gets to make their arguments on equal footing to the W3C Formal Objection Council, and progress is being made to ensure that that happens.

 ### How long will this take?

 There is no time limit set on when objections are upheld or rejected.
 It is typically done within a month or two of the formal objections being raised, but can drag on for months after that.
+There is recent news that expects the Formal Objection Council to convene and take up this issue in the early part of 2022.

 ### What could be done in the future to avoid this?

 Probably not much; formal objections at the last minute can and do happen.
 It's been this way for decades and is unlikely to change.
-This particular occurence is especially disruptive because of an experiment that is being run to determine if the new formal objection process is acceptable to the membership.
+This particular occurrence is especially disruptive because of an experiment that is being run to determine if the new formal objection process is acceptable to the membership.

-There are four aspects of how this came about and how the Formal Objection Council will operate that are deeply concerning:

-1. The objectors (Google, Apple, and Mozilla), and the proponents (over 40 companies) collectively hold 7 out of the 21 seats on the W3C Formal Objection Council.
-This enables 1/3rd of the W3C Council who are formally objecting to the ratification of DID Core to engage in what is supposed to be an impartial and fair process.

-2. The new W3C Council Formal Objection Process gently suggests that individuals that might have a conflict of interest can voluntarily recuse themselves; the decision is left up to the individual.
-Apple has raised a formal objection and sits on both the W3C AB and W3C TAG; are both individuals expected to recuse themselves?
-The hope is that the answer to this question is "Yes, because the formal objection is on behalf of Apple and therefore, there is a conflict of interest."
-The same recusal issue applies to Google's representatives.

-3. The W3C Team, who have a long and positive track record of striking the right balance when providing input into these sorts of decisions, will be all but stripped of any voting authority (having only 1 seat out of 21 on the council) when the W3C Formal Objection Council process is finalized.
-While the current decision is going to be with the Director, the future situation largely eliminates substantive input from the W3C Team.

-4. Lastly, Google, Apple, and Mozilla made no attempt to bring their formal objections to the Decentralized Identifier Working Group since the Working Group started, and then during the first transition to Candidate Recommendation and then during the second transition to Candidate Recommendation.
+There is, however, one aspect that the DID Working Group finds distasteful and is currently not being considered for revision.
+Google, Apple, and Mozilla made no attempt to bring their formal objections to the Decentralized Identifier Working Group since the Working Group started, and then during the first transition to Candidate Recommendation and then during the second transition to Candidate Recommendation.
 The first time the group heard of these objections during its two-year charter was in the days before the poll closed to approve DID Core 1.0 as a W3C Recommendation.

-There are courses of action that the W3C Membership can take to resolve these concerns (but again, all of these are currently being debated):
+There are courses of action that the W3C Membership can take to resolve this (but again, this is currently a topic of debate):

-1. Make communicating with the W3C Council regarding the formal objection strictly off-limits outside of the formal objection process (public communication is allowed, but "backroom" communication is disallowed).
-Violating this hard line should result in removal from the W3C TAG or W3C AB because it is an egregious violation of trust in our elected representatives.

-2. Make recusal from the W3C Council decision mandatory for any individual that is associated on either side of the formal objection.

-3. Ensure that the W3C Staff are a substantive part of the formal objection process, and not relegated to the sidelines as they seem to be in the new W3C Council-based process.
-They are a check and balance that we should be depending on as a community.

-4. Strike down formal objections that made no attempt to engage with the Working Group.
+Strike down formal objections that made no attempt to engage with the Working Group.
 Allowing formal objections in the 11th hour accomplishes nothing other than stress, distrust, and drama -- three things we don't need more of at W3C.
 The W3C Process should be predictable, trustworthy, and boring.